-At 31 December 2022, the Company shared with its parent undertaking, daa, a joint undrawn committed revolving credit facility of €450 million in respect of which all conditions precedent have been met.
-The maturity of this facility was extended in 2022 from March 2026 to March 2027.
+At 31 December 2023, the Company shared with its parent undertaking, daa, and its subsidiary undertaking, daao, an undrawn committed revolving credit facility of €450 million in respect of which all conditions precedent have been met.
+This facility matures in March 2027.